JoeyStanley/real/_posts/2017-05-18-using-mturk.md

 However, I will be the first to say that it was a rough three weeks.
 It seems like every hour I was getting data emailed to me, and several times a day I had to sit and catalogue the recordings and speaker metadata, while managing the MTurk tasks.
 Most of the time, it was relatively straightforward, but some participants needed a little extra attention because of technical difficulties, glitches in the system, or complaints here and there.
 Luckily, I did this when I wasn't in classes, because otherwise it would have been impossible.

+## June 20

+At last, my data collection has drawn to a close.
+I ended up with about 212 speakers and 84 hours of data.
+Not bad.
+Now comes the daunting task of processing all of this.
+For every person, if I just want to do a small task that only takes a minute, it'll take over 3 hours to do it for all speakers!
+This will take a *very* long time for me to get through, but from the 2% that I've looked at so far, it's going to be very fruitful corpus.